devchallenges-io/curriculum/3-javascript/1-javascript/16-storing-data-browser.md

 ### 6. User Experience

 - **Cache API**: Leverage for storing assets required for offline access or performance enhancements.

-By considering these factors based on the application's requirements, developers can choose the most suitable storage method.
-It's important to thoroughly test the chosen solution under different conditions to ensure it meets performance expectations and provides a smooth user experience.

 ## Best Practices for Browser Data Storage